needle-tools/needle-engine-support/documentation/technical-overview.md

 ## Vendor-specific glTF Extensions (NEEDLE_*)

-Needle Engine stores custom data in glTF files through vendor extensions.
-This covers everything from components to animator controllers to lightmaps.
+Needle Engine stores custom data in glTF files through our vendor extensions.

 > We're currently not prodiving schemas for these extensions as they are still in development.
 The information below demonstrates extension usage by example and includes notes on architectural choices and what we may change in future releases.